sally20921/sally20921.github.io/_posts/2020-07-20-Natural-Language-and-Sequence-Processing.md

 3) Compute  the attention scores with  the softmax operation along the rows of the matrix.
 4) Compute the  final attention vector by multiplying the attention scores with the  values **V**.

+#### multihead attention
-- The authors also proposes multihead attention.
-Instead of a single attention function with  d_model-dimensional keys, we  linearly project the keys, queries, and values *h* times to produce  *h* different d_k, d_k, and d_v-dimensional projections of these values.
-Then we apply separate parallel  attention  functinos over the newly  created vectors, which yield a single d_v-dimensinal output  for each head.
-Finaly, we concatenate the  head outputs  to produce the  final attention result.
+- Instead  of a single attention function with d_model-dimensional keys, we linearly project the keys, queries, and values *h* times to produce *h* different d_k, d_k and d_v-dimensional projections of these values.
+Then, we apply separate  parallel attention  functions (or  heads) over the  newly created vectors, which yields a single  d_v-dimensional output for each head.
+Finally, we concatenate the  head outputs to produce the  final attention result.
 Multihead attention allows each head to  attend to  different elements of the  sequence.
-Let's look at this in more detail, starting with the heads:
+At the same time, the  model combines the  outputs  of the  heads  in a  single  cohesive  representation.

+1) Each head receives the linearly projected versions of the initial Q, K, and V. The  projections are  computed  with the  learnable weight matrices respectively.
+Note that we have a separate set of weights for each component (Q,K,V) and  for each head i.
+2)  Once Q,K, and V are  transformed, we  can compute  the  attention  of each  head using the  regular attention model we  described  at the beginning  of this section.
+3) The final  attention result is the  linear projection (the weight matrix W_O of learnable weights)  over the  concatenated head outputs head_i.

+#### self-attention
+- The transformer model also relies on self-attention, where the query Q  belongs to the  same  dataset as the keys K and vectors V of the query  database.
+In other words, in self-attention, the source and and target  are the same sequence  (in our  case, the same sentence).
+On  an intuitive level, it  allows us to see the relationship between words of the same sequence.
+The transformer model uses self-attention as a replacement of the  encoder/decoder RNNs.

+### The transformer model
+#### Encoder
+- It begins with  an input sequence of one-hot-encoded words, which are transformed into d_model-dimensional embedding vectors.
+- The transformer doesn't use RNNs, and therefore, it has to convey the positional information of each sequence element in some other way.
+We can do this explicitly by augmenting each embedding vector with positional encoding.
+The  positional vectore is added (elementwise) to the embedding vector and the result is propagated further in the encoder.
+- The rest of  the encoder is composed of a stack of *N=6* identical blocks.